Board of Directors and Management Team

 Alison welcomes you to contact her to discuss how you may wish to show your support for Saint Luke’s Place Foundation, Saint Luke’s Place, and the Saint Luke’s Place Long-Term Care Redevelopment Project.

-Sandra has worked at Saint Luke’s Place for almost 20 years.
+Sandra has worked at Saint Luke’s Place for 20 years.
 Sandra provides administrative support to the Chief Executive Officer and the Board of Directors.

 Over the years, Sandra has also become increasingly involved in managing the organizational Information Technology systems and infrastructure, assisting with advancements in computerization of the Administrative and Nursing areas.